 Not that I missed the mechanical drive, the 500gb SSD is just not enough for me.
 My iPhoto Library alone is 300gb, my iTunes Media Library is almost 700gb, so I need at-least a 1.5tb of storage to carry all my stuff.
 This makes me in the market for a high capacity portable external hard drive.
 Currently, the biggest amongst them is the 2TB USB 3.0 My Passport from western digital.

 Housed in a plastic enclosure, the WD 2TB My Passport (product page)have a small footprint, however the enclosed 2.5″ high capacity drive makes it bulky compared to other smaller drives.
-First I though the plastic material would make it less appealing, but it actually doesn’t look bad at all. alternative to viagra The halftone pattern on it made it less boring that it would without it.
+First I though the plastic material would make it less appealing, but it actually doesn’t look bad at all.
+The halftone pattern on it made it less boring that it would without it.
 Still, It would be nice if WD used aluminium not just for aesthetics, but also to better heat dispersal.

 The unit I bought for Php 9,600 was defective out of the box, the hard drive produces a noticeable ticking/scratching sound which is loud compared to other healthy drives.
 Luckily, I was able to ask for a replacement unit before the 1 week replacement warranty ends.
 I would suggest anyone to test the unit inside the store by copying huge amount of data into it.
 Make sure it don’t produce

 ticking or scratching sound that strong enough to produce vibration.